Amiriel01/Etch-a-Sketch/README.md

 # Etch-a-Sketch

-Objective:
+**Objective**

-I am creating an Etch-a-Sketch game to combine some of the skills I've learned in html, css, and javascript.
+I am creating an Etch-a-Sketch game to combine some of the skills I've learned in HTML, CSS, and JavaScript.

 Completed Game Images: